lucasrod/st2195_assignment_6_solution/README.md

 - `good_indicators.csv`: Contains the 20 most common words associated with positive exchange rate returns.
 - `bad_indicators.csv`: Contains the 20 most common words associated with negative exchange rate returns.

+## Live Session Recording

+For a detailed walkthrough of the solution, you can watch the live session recording where the teacher, Inès Krissaane, discusses the assignment: [ST2195 Assignment 6 Live Session](https://www.youtube.com/watch?v=bf9efGpV3-I).

 ## Usage

 To replicate the analysis, clone this repository, navigate to the directory containing the scripts, and run the Python and R scripts.
 Ensure that the required datasets are downloaded and saved as `speeches.csv` and `fx.csv` in the same directory.